Research Fleet Live

 Every keystroke, credential attempt, and lateral-movement signal is logged as structured telemetry.
 Sessions auto-map to MITRE ATT&CK and ship as STIX 2.1 / TAXII to your SIEM or SOC platform.

-From the production fleet
+From the research fleet

 One real session, captured live.

-Below is an actual adversary session captured by our SSH honeypot during the April 2026 production window.
+Below is an actual adversary session captured by our SSH honeypot during the April 2026 research window.
 The attacker thought they had root on a real Linux server.
 Every command is logged.
 Every technique is auto-mapped to MITRE ATT&CK.
 The full record is in the SOC pipeline inside 60 seconds.

 Session ID